jllottes/jllottes.github.io/_sources/index.rst

 Each report will be graded on the A-F scale.
 Extra credit (a grade of A+) will be assigned for an outstanding work.
 Reports will be submitted via UBLearns.
-The submission deadline will be 11:59 PM on Mondays.
 Late reports will not be accepted.
 Your project report must be original, even if you worked on some components of the project in a group.
 More information about project reports is posted :doc:`here <report_guide>`.